santhanakarthikeyan/pizza_order_demo/README.md

 pizza_order_demo
 ================

-pizza online order demo project devloped using ROR
+pizza online order is a demo project devloped using ROR